-I have wanted to visit the Universal Orlando Resort for years.
-Finally, I had the opportunity.
+I wanted to visit the Universal Orlando Resort for years and finally got the opportunity.
 My mom and I headed to Orlando for our theme park visit and an on-property stay at Cabana Bay, which made transportation incredibly easy.
 We visited both Universal theme parks (Universal Studios and Islands of Adventure) and had an absolute blast!
 There was so much to see and do that the ladies of Wherever I May Roam Blog didn’t know where to start!
 Here is the rundown of my trip and a first timer’s guide to Universal Orlando Resort.

 Cabana Bay Beach Resort

 My mom and I stayed at Cabana Bay, a retro-cool moderately priced Universal hotel, the day before and the night of our theme park visit.
 It was terrific and incredibly convenient!
 We loved the retro vibe of Cabana Bay and thought the colors went right along with the old Florida beach feel.

 After we checked in at Cabana Bay, Melody and I opted to spend our evening at the Universal City Walk.
 We left our room, went to the bus stop, and took the shuttle across the street to the City Walk.
 It was so easy, and we did not have to fight traffic or parking.

 Universal City Walk